Articles on: Best Practices

 • You can find any portfolio in seconds

-• Teams don’t duplicate work
+• Teams avoid duplicating work

 • Past portfolios inform future deals